Kamlesh-purbiya/Bus-Optimization-system/README.md

 The "Bus For You" app leverages the power of Google's Gemini model through Genkit to provide several intelligent features:

-- **Demand Prediction**: The flow in `src/ai/flows/predict-passenger-demand.ts` analyzes historical data to forecast passenger counts for upcoming hours, enabling proactive adjustments to bus schedules.
+- **Demand Prediction**: Instead of using a traditional statistical model like ARIMA, the flow in `src/ai/flows/predict-passenger-demand.ts` uses the general reasoning capabilities of the Gemini model.
+It analyzes historical data provided in the prompt to forecast passenger counts for upcoming hours, mimicking how a human data analyst would approach the task.
 - **Route Search**: The flow in `src/ai/flows/get-routes-for-destination.ts` intelligently parses user queries to match them with the most relevant bus routes from the available data.
 - **Conversational AI**: The chatbot, defined in `src/ai/flows/chat.ts`, uses the Gemini model's conversational abilities to provide support in multiple languages, making the app more accessible to a diverse user base.